argilla-io/argilla/docs/_source/_common/snippets/start_page.md

 ## Argilla is a platform to build high-quality AI datasets

-If you need support join the [Argilla Slack community](https://join.slack.com/t/rubrixworkspace/shared_invite/zt-whigkyjn-a3IUJLD7gDbTZ0rKlvcJ5g)
+If you need support join the [Argilla Discord community](http://hf.co/join/discord)

 </div>